newsuk/times-components/packages/ssr/README.md

 - Bundle Size: we bundle packages on CI in master, we could then bundle here and lint for excessively sized bundles

+- Testing: flesh out the mock server to auto-generate several scenarios for e2e testing and add more Cypress tests to move away from render specific and/or Java tests